yygle/sentiment-analysis/README.md

 # sentiment-analysis
-Environment:
+Introduction and system environment:

-We start a small project to build a simple system to automatically give labels to comments.
+We build a simple system to automatically give labels to comments.

-If you want to use the web part, make sure you add xampp in your pc or some other apache and sql service.
+We run the file under linux and win10, with python3.5.2 and tensorflow-gpu1.1.
-We run the file under linux and win10, with python3.5.2 and tensorflow-gpu1.1
+If you want to run the system using web browser, make sure you add XAMPP in your pc.

-The training data and model is in the hyperlink below :
+Data and model download

-https://pan.baidu.com/s/1KY_NOifssbJzutGgy96Fvw
+The training data and model are available on Baidu in the hyperlinks below: https://pan.baidu.com/s/1KY_NOifssbJzutGgy96Fvw

 https://pan.baidu.com/s/1AQjXIvw3JGZ1hMtyiQ7d7Q